vailshnast/azure-functions-npmproxy/README.md

 ## Deployment and configuration

 - Deploy to a Function App.
 I tested with an Azure Function in the `Consumption` tier.
 - Use Azure Function Runtime 3.
-Functions Runtime V4 is not supported.
+Functions Runtime V4 is not supported..
 - All required configuration details are passed to the Azure Function in the function call (HTTP request)
 - No appSettings need to be changed